okpatil4u/MD-Darshan/README.md

 ####Basic Navigation
 Here you can see a blank simulation system box at center canvas with toolkit in the right.
 You can rotate the box by dragging the mouse.
 And you can zoom in or out using mouse scroll.
+You can translate the view with right click drag.

 ####Toolkit Panel
 Domain List